-The business has seen a significant volume of debt sale activity in the market, with opportunities presented to the company since February 28, 2013 totaling over £2.2 billion of face value of debt from 17 different vendors.
-The company continues to focus on the segments of the market where it believes it has the greatest competitive operational advantage, and to look for transactions exclusive or with limited competition and where it can develop strategic relationships with clients through providing additional services above and beyond debt sale.
+The business has seen a significant volume of debt sale activity in the market, with opportunities presented to the company since May 31, 2013 totaling over £2.5 billion of face value of debt from 17 different vendors.
+The company continues to focus on the segments of the market where it believes it has the greatest competitive operational advantage, and to look for transactions exclusive or with limited competition and where it can develop strategic relationships with clients.
+Purchases in June reflect the businesses strategic intent to grow market share in the high balance financial services sector.